 Unfortunately, there is no opportunity to appeal a loan denial at this time.
-Should the SBA choose to make any changes to this policy or reopen the PPP loan application program, these changes will be reflected on our website.
+Should the SBA choose to make any changes to this policy, these changes will be reflected on our website.

 Use of PPP Funds:

 What expenses can I pay using PPP funds?